Retiree Finds Better Housing and Purpose through Foundation Communities

 Event Celebrates Foundation Communities’ Progress in the Better Climate Challenge

-October 7, 2024 | Posted in Affordable Housing, Green Building, Housing, Uncategorized |
+October 7, 2024 | Posted in Green Building, Affordable Housing, Housing, Uncategorized |

 As part of its commitment to using sustainable initiatives in its affordable housing, in 2022 Foundation Communities signed onto the US Department of Energy’s Better Climate Challenge.
 That came with a commitment to reducing greenhouse gas (GHG) emissions at its growing portfolio of affordable housing communities in Austin and North Texas by 50 percent over 10 years.
 Foundation Communities has already achieved more than 36 percent emissions reduction.
 Since 2014, the organization has more than doubled its solar capacity.
 Now the largest nonprofit producer of solar energy in Central Texas, it has 1.5 megawatts installed across 15 properties with four more projects in the works.